Certificate of Excellence

 The south coast of the Bukit is densely populated with surf breaks, but there are no towns or even villages, so it remains a pristine location.

 All these south coast spots are located below very high limestone cliffs.
-In days gone by some of them were very inaccessible but now it is possible to drive to some of them and park directly in front of the surf break.
+In days gone by some of them were very inaccessible, but now it is possible to drive to some of them and park directly in front of the surf break.

-All the south bukit surf spots break quite close to the shore and pick up a lot of swell.
+All the south Bukit surf spots break quite close to the shore and pick up a lot of swell.
 They all work best on a small swell and light winds, but on different tides.
-White sand beaches, crystal clear water, lefts and rights, this is a surfers paradise.
+White sand beaches, crystal clear water, lefts and rights: this is a surfers’ paradise.

-Getting to any of the breaks from the surf camp is easy as we are strategically located for all the Bukit surf breaks.
+Getting to any of the breaks from the surf camp is easy, as we are strategically located for all the Bukit surf breaks.

-Bali South Coast surf spot information
+Bali south coast surf spot information

 Nyang Nyang

-Balinese love to use the same name twice for a location.
+The Balinese love to use the same name twice for a location.
 Nyang Nyang Beach is a perfect destination for those seeking a more tranquil and less crowded beach experience compared to some of the more well-known beaches in Bali.

 Nyang Nyang is a powerful right hander that works best on a high tide.
-It is the go to spot when Uluwatu is too small as it is always 1 foot bigger.
-Nyang Nyang is a quality wave that gives a long ride but at mid-tide it breaks too fast.
+It is the go-to spot when Uluwatu is too small, as it is always 1 foot bigger.
+Nyang Nyang is a quality wave that gives a long ride, but at mid-tide it breaks too fast.

-There is a headland at Nyang Nyang that gives some protection from westerly winds which are predominant in the wet season.
+There is a headland at Nyang Nyang that gives some protection from westerly winds, which are predominant in the wet season.

-When you are at the top of the cliff looking down at Nyang Nyang it is like looking down from an aeroplane.
+When you are at the top of the cliff looking down at Nyang Nyang, it is like looking down from an aeroplane.
 If you are looking for something novel, there is an aeroplane perched on the cliffs that serves as a restaurant.

 Surfing at Nyang Nyang

-Nungallan beach surf spot in South Bali
+Nunggalan beach surf spot in South Bali

 Melasti

 Melasti has changed unrecognisably recently.
-Previously it was very difficult access, but now it has become a trendy hang-out spot with beach bars that could rival Canggu.
+Previously it was very difficult to access, but now it has become a trendy hang-out spot with beach bars that could rival Canggu.

 To the east of the advanced left hander there is a beginner spot that is more sheltered from the swell and has rolling whitewater with a much lighter current.